The truth about stem cell research

 Human embryos must be destroyed for these cells, which for many means synonymous with the destruction of human life.
 And the number of embryos needed could easily skyrocket: presumably you need a wealth of stem cell lines that need to be regularly renewed.
 What completes the moral dilemma: This massive consumption of embryos would bring considerable profits to the pharmaceutical industry.

-On the one hand, embryonic stem cells promise hope for novel therapies in a large number of previously incurable diseases.
+On the one hand, embryonic and cord blood stem cells promise hope for novel therapies in a large number of previously incurable diseases.
 On the other hand, they create a serious ethical conflict: when they are obtained, an embryo and thus, human life, must be deliberately destroyed.

 In order to understand the potential but also the dangers of these special “all-rounder cells”, the advantages and disadvantages of the embryonic stem cells have to be put on the table and discussed.
 So be sure to think thoroughly about all of the implications that are involved with stem cell research into human embryos.